DerkJanSpeelman/Lumen-API/README.md

  - Composer
  - PostgreSQL >= 11.2

 Installation guides for both of these programs can be found everywhere online.
 Make sure to install the programs in this specific order.

-To check if these programs are already installed on your computer, or to check if you have updated to the versions you need.
-Open your terminal.
-On MacOS you can find the terminal by searching (`Command + Space`) for the _Terminal_ application.
-(I recommend installing iTerm if you're on a Mac) On Windows you can find the terminal by searching (`Windows + S`) for the _CMD_ application.
-Run these commands:
+To check if these programs are already installed on your computer, or to check if you have updated to the versions you need: open your terminal.
+On MacOS you can find the terminal by searching (`Command + Space`) for the _Terminal_ application (I recommend installing iTerm if you're on a Mac).
+On Windows you can find the terminal by searching (`Windows + S`) for the _CMD_ application.
+And run these commands:

 ```sh
 php -v